grafana/agent/docs/developer/windows/certificate_store/README.md

 ## Set up certificate management

-For this setup we are using a one node Domain Controller setup as the Enterprise CA.
+For this setup we are using a one-node Domain Controller set up as the Enterprise CA.

 1. Go to the Server Management window
 ![](./images/initial.png)